 But if you rub the seasonings into the brisket and let it sit overnight before roasting, this would be considered a brisket dry brine.
 The salt and other seasonings will have time to truly work their way into the center of the beef, giving you a more flavorful piece of meat.

-Brisket is a tougher cut of meat, and that means it needs to be slow-roasted to a higher temperature internally before the fats start to break down and tenderize the meat.
-The magic starts to happen at 195 degrees and can continue to cook up until 205 degrees.
+Brisket is a tougher cut of meat, which means it needs to be slow-roasted to a higher internal temperature before the fats start to break down and tenderize the meat.
+The magic starts to happen at 195 degrees and can continue to cook until 205 degrees.

 A good rule of thumb is to cook the brisket for 60 minutes per pound at 275 degrees F. Of course, this all depends on your oven.
 Make sure to give yourself extra time just in case it hasn’t reached the optimal internal temperature range of 195 -205 degrees F.